ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 1. [Build the module](#building-the-module).

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** When working with yotta in a command line prompt or terminal, you must navigate to your module directory before calling yotta.</span>
+<span class="tips">**Tip:** When working with yotta in a command line prompt or terminal, you must navigate to your module directory before calling yotta.</span>

 ### Initializing a yotta executable module

 If you have [yotta installed](../installation.md) on your computer, you can use ``yotta init`` to construct a new skeleton module in an empty directory by answering a simple series of questions.
 For example, here is how to initialize the [Blinky sample application](https://github.com/ARMmbed/example-mbedos-blinky):

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** There is only one difference between initializing a library module and an executable module, and that is the selection between library and executable.
+<span class="tips">**Tip:** There is only one difference between initializing a library module and an executable module, and that is the selection between library and executable.
 You'll see soon where to make that selection.</span>

 * Create a directory called ``blinky``.
 In a terminal or CMD, run: